 The research data for the proposed project will be managed via the UQ Research Data Manager (UQRDM).
 Project metadata such as the project name and the collaborators who will have access to the data, will be recorded in a project record within UQRDM.
-All project-related data will be stored in a durable format alongside this project metadata, which will be regularly backed up by secure ITS servers.
+All project-related data will be stored in a durable format alongside this project metadata, which will be regularly backed up on secured ITS servers.
 Data will be accessible only to the collaborators recorded on the project record, and will be only accessible via their institutional usernames and passwords.

 The project metadata will be maintained and updated accordingly throughout the project, a subset of which will be recorded in UQ’s open access repository (UQ eSpace), and harvested by Research Data Australia (RDA) following publication, or when the project is completed.